Common Moving Terminology

 Your relocation specialist is the agent who can give you an estimate of the cost of your move.
 They will answer any questions you have about the moving process.

-If your residence isn’t accessible to the equipment that your professional movers ordinarily use, a shuttle service employs a smaller vehicle to “shuttle” items between the house and the moving truck.
+Suppose your residence isn’t accessible to the equipment that your professional movers ordinarily use.
+In that case, a shuttle service employs a smaller vehicle to “shuttle” items between the house and the moving truck.

 This is the temporary storage of your belongings until the time to deliver them to the destination.
-If your new home isn’t quite ready to move into, for example, you can request SIT service.
-SIT cannot exceed 90 days total, and additional charges apply for this service as well as fees for warehouse handling and your final moving charges.
+For example, you can request SIT service if your new home isn’t ready to move into.
+SIT cannot exceed 90 days total, and additional charges apply for this service, as well as fees for warehouse handling and your final moving charges.

-Any charges for services that are performed by a third party at your request and paid for by the mover are added to the charges on your Bill of Lading.
+Any charges for services performed by a third party at your request and paid for by the mover are added to your Bill of Lading charges.
 This may include moving services by a craftsman or third-party mover.

 Sometimes also known as “Maximum Value Protection,” valuation is a charge based on the degree of “worth” of your moving shipment.
-It’s a way of compensating the moving company for taking on a greater degree of liability than what the base transportation charges would cover.
+It compensates the moving company for taking on a greater degree of liability than the base transportation charges would cover.

 A van line is a moving company that provides services nationwide through a network of affiliated agents.
 Specifically, the van line authorizes its agents to transport interstate moving shipments.
 Furthermore, the van line handles all paperwork processing, dispatching, shipment routing, monitoring, and claims settlement on behalf of its agents.
-North American Van Lines is a good example of this type of full-service moving company.
+North American Van Lines is an excellent example of this type of full-service moving company.